TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

     To reset use *x1*0 - will reset all six x1-x6 to Cut, Copy, Paste.
 (n) Mouse Cursor and Scroll movement: *m1*nn Scroll amount 1-10 (default 1) and *m2*nn Cursor move amount 1-99
     (default 5).
 For example *m2*20 will change the cursor jump movement to 20 from the 5 default.
-(n) Media Key Options: Normally pressing the media key [Cfg] then [Med], only displays the four Media controls
+(o) Media Key Options: Normally pressing the media key [Cfg] then [Med], only displays the four Media controls
     Play-Pause, Next, Previous and Stop.
 To add the Volume Up and Down and the Mute keys press [Cfg][Vol] or [Cfg][1L4].
 By using *e1* to *e4* codes the action of this media key can be changed to display the (1) four Media Control Keys, (2) add the Volume Up/Down keys to the 4 control keys, (3) add the Mute key to (1) and (2),